 Another CRM integration worth considering is with contact centers.
 Given that sales and customer support teams frequently interact with clients via the phone, it’s a good idea for these interactions to be swiftly recorded.

-With this kind of an integration, all customer conversations are logged in the CRM.
+With this kind of integration, all customer conversations are logged in the CRM.
 Whenever a new call takes place, the appropriate profile can be quickly pulled up so that employees don’t waste time searching for relevant information.

 Your agents can add or edit information right on the call, and your managers get a better picture of agents productivity.
-On top of that, when empowered with artificial intelligence, you can significantly improve your call center performance, guide conversations, and reduce learning curves of new reps.
+On top of that, when empowered with artificial intelligence, you can significantly improve your call center performance, guide conversations, and reduce the learning curves of new reps.

 Take a look at how we performed CRM and Call Center Integration for a FinTech Firm